LemonHX/ZVPG/README.md

     A -- Manages --> B
     B -- Executes --> C
     C -- zfs snapshot --> D
-    C -- zfs clone --> D
+    C -- zfs branch --> D
     C -- pg_ctl --> E

     D -- Provides data for --> E
 ```

 1. The user interacts with the `zvpg` **CLI**.
-2. The command is parsed and passed to the appropriate **Service** (e.g., `SnapshotService`).
+2. The command is parsed and passed to the appropriate **Service** (e.g., `SnapshotService`, `BranchService`).
-3. The service layer executes low-level **ZFS commands** to create snapshots or clones of the main data volume.
+3. The service layer executes low-level **ZFS commands** to create snapshots or branches of the main data volume.
-4. When a clone is started, the service uses **`pg_ctl`** to start a new, independent PostgreSQL instance using the cloned data directory, assigning it a unique port.
+4. When a branch with PostgreSQL is started, the service uses **`pg_ctl`** to start a new, independent PostgreSQL instance using the branch data directory, assigning it a unique port.

 ## Getting Started